znarthur/orange-spectroscopy/RELEASING.md

     twine upload dist/packagenames (there are two, .tar.gz and .whl).

-Copy the built conda package to the correct static/conda/noarch folder in the quasar.codes repository and then reindex:
+Copy the built conda package to the correct static/conda/noarch folder in the quasar.codes web page.
+Add the new files and then either push or make a pull request.

-    conda index  # run this in static/conda

-Add new files and then either push or make a pull request.

     git add . && git commit -a -m "Orange-Spectroscopy x.x.x"